 - Subconjunctival hemorrhage

 - Spinal cord injury

 What Causes Birth Injuries?

 Birth injuries are caused by many factors.
 Oxygen deprivation injuries are usually caused by failing to diagnose the signs of fetal distress, while excessive force injuries often occur after prolonged vaginal deliveries.
+Severe HIE is the result of brain injuries or prolonged oxygen deprivation.
 Many birth injuries are due to the negligence of a doctor, nurse, midwife, or anesthesiologist, such as: